 BIM50160 - Actors and other entertainers: expenses

-The general rule for clothing costs is set out in BIM37910 where the case of Mallalieu v Drummond is discussed.
+The general rule for clothing costs is set out in BIM37910 where the case of Mallalieu v Drummond 57TC330 is discussed.
 In Mallalieu, Lord Brightman explained that a self-employed person could not claim a deduction for the cost of ‘a wardrobe of everyday clothes’ even if they were used solely for work.
 There is an inevitable non-business purpose in the acquisition of such clothing: the provision of warmth and decency.

-Health related surgical, hospital and medical expenses are inadmissible deductions in computing profits (see Norman v Golder 26TC293).
+Health-related surgical, hospital and medical expenses are inadmissible deductions in computing profits (see Norman v Golder 26TC293).
 This will be so even if a reason for paying for private health treatment is to enable the performer to arrange the timing of treatment to best suit their business commitments.

 Only in exceptional circumstances will non-health related operations to change personal appearance by reversing or masking the advancing of the years (for example, face-lifts) not have a private purpose.
-You should invite the Commissioners to infer the existence of a private motive unless there is compelling evidence to the contrary.
+You should invite the Tribunal to infer the existence of a private motive unless there is compelling evidence to the contrary.

 Where a performer claims a deduction for the cost of cosmetic surgery to correct some perceived inadequacy in their appearance then you need to examine whether one of the purposes in incurring those costs was to gratify their private wish to improve/change their appearance.
 If it was, no deduction will be due.
 Some performers may, however, be able to show that expenditure on cosmetic surgery has been incurred solely for professional purposes.
 Such expenditure may be allowed.